patrickshiel/email-api/README.md

 - I have implemented tests to verify API behaviour using MockMvc, and parameterised unit tests using Spock as examples to show how I would like to proceed.

-[TODO-2]: Create a E2E docker environent which will support
+[TODO-2]: Create a E2E docker environment which will support
 * The application running in a container
 * WireMock running in a container (http://wiremock.org/) to simulate provider endpoints
 * A suite of tests running with Serenity (http://www.thucydides.info/#/) to allow specification by example acceptance testing.